Phrancko/sudoku-math/README.md

 - create_sums.py - the program that generated all the possible answers as a dictionary whose keys are totals and whose values are the lists of non-repeating digits that produce that total.
 It then saved the data in the pickle file.
 The program takes a few minutes to run.
 - all_sums.pkl - the pickle file that stores the result of create_sums.py
 - sums.py - the module that contains the work horses for both create_sums.py and get_sums.py

+## Who did this?
+This module was created and is maintained by Frank H. Jernigan.